 Metric 5: Providers achieve 95% accuracy level for all their final assessments

-The figures form our moderation reports will be added here on receipt.
+The figures from our moderation reports will be added here on receipt.

 |April 2019 Report(For February 2019 Submissions)||July 2019 Report(For May 2019 submissions)||August 2019 Report(For Jun 2019 submissions)|